CNNislands

 Schedule your first appointment with the veterinarian as soon as possible!
 Puppies need plenty of vaccinations and check-ups to stay healthy.
 Older or senior dogs need frequent care and medications.

-The average pet insurance can be as low as $50, but it all depends on what you want to cover for your dog’s health.
+The average pet insurance can be as low as $50, depending on what you want to cover for your dog’s health.
 The average cost for routine veterinary checkups and wellness visits can be anywhere from $50-250.
-Vaccines are pretty affordable, though you may have to pay more if your pet has certain conditions.
+Vaccines are affordable, though you may have to pay more if your pet has specific conditions.

 With Labrador Retrievers, there’s no such thing as too much training.
-These dogs are renowned for being loyal and obedient, but they require a lot of work to stay that way.
+These dogs are renowned for being loyal and obedient, but they require much work to stay that way.
 In section, we’ll go over the basics of how to train your Lab.

-Introducing your puppy to as many new people and places will help socialize him early on.
-Keep each meeting positive and upbeat!
+Introducing your puppy to as many new people and places as possible will help socialize him early on.
+Keep each meeting upbeat!

 Use positive reinforcement

-Teach your Lab new tricks and give him rewards when he does something right.
+Teach your Lab new tricks and reward him when he does something right.
 Just don’t give him too much, though!
 According to the Association for Pet Obesity Prevention, obesity is the number one health problem for most dogs, with a staggering 55.8% in the U.S.

 Reinforce good habits